openstack/os-collect-config/README.md

 ## Moustache Templates

-If you don't need any logic, just some string substitution, use a moustache template:
+If you don't need any logic, just some string substitution, use a moustache template.

+Metadata settings are accessed with dot ('.') notation:

 ```
 [sql]